AntonioJuliano/weipoint-web/src/assets/docs/privacy.md

 ### How We Use Cookies

 When you access our website or content, we or companies we work with may place small data files called cookies or pixel tags on your computer or other device.
+We use Google Analytics Advertising Features to better understand our user base.
+You can opt out by using the Google Analytics Opt-out Browser Add-on.
 We use these technologies to:

 * Understand how the site is being used